ApiLogicServer/ApiLogicProject/readme.md

 * Open this empty project in Codespaces
 * Use `ApiLogicServer create` to create the sample application
-* Use the Tutorial to review:
+* Use the Tutorial to review initial automation, customization, and debugging
-    * The created UI and API
-    * Customizing the UI and API with the VSCode editor and debugger
-    * Adding Business Logic with the VSCode editor, and debugging it

 &nbsp;